 Considering the importance of videos and images, you need to make sure that any video or image you add to your website is properly optimized so that they don’t slow down your website and negatively affect your site’s SEO rating.

-Before you start optimizing your images and videos, I recommend you run a quick performance check so you can get an overall idea of what exactly is slowing down your website and to figure out just how much your media content needs optimization.
+Before you start optimizing your images and videos, I recommend you run a quick Google PageSpeed score check so you can get an overall idea of what exactly is slowing down your website and to figure out just how much your media content needs optimization.

-I recommend the 10Web Performance Service for a very thorough and in-depth performance check.
-You can figure out exactly how to optimize your website for a better performance grade and in-turn a higher SEO ranking.
+I recommend the 10Web WP Speed Optimization Service for a very thorough and in-depth speed check.
+You can figure out exactly how to optimize your WordPress website for a better PageSpeed score and in-turn a higher SEO ranking.

-Now that you have an average basis of your site’s pre-optimized performance, it’s time to apply a few staple optimization methods to your media content, you can optimize your website’s speed in multiple ways.
+Now that you have an average basis of your site’s pre-optimized performance, it’s time to apply a few staple optimization methods to your media content.
+Also note that you can optimize your website’s speed in multiple ways but we’re not going to discuss them here.

 - Conservative: this option allows you to compress the size of your images by up to 20% while keeping both the full-sized image and the EXIF data of the image.